futuredapp/CellKit/README.md

 ```
 .package(url: "https://github.com/futuredapp/CellKit", from: "0.8.0")
 ```
-Optionally you can add `DiffableCellKit`
+Optionally you can add `DiffableCellKit`.
 ### CocoaPods
 Add following line to your `Podfile` and then run `pod install`
 ```
 pod 'CellKit', '~> 0.8'
 ```
-Optionally you can add `DiffableCellKit` subspec
+Optionally you can add `DiffableCellKit` subspec:
 ```
 pod 'CellKit', '~> 0.8', subspecs: ['Diffable']
 ```